Introduction

 The consequences of silencing voices are well documented.
 In industries such as finance, aerospace, and nuclear energy, major failures might have been avoided if employees had felt safe to question decisions and raise concerns early.

 When people withhold their ideas, questions and doubts, their team’s risk of making mistakes and experiencing failure increases.
-(3)
+(4) Make it a practice to thank team members who speak up.

 Innovation: The Greatest Benefit of Challenger Safety